-As security for the Notes, the Participants have each pledged certain Unrestricted moneys (the "Pledged Revenues"), and the principal of the Notes and the interest thereon shall constitute a first lien on and charge against the Pledged Revenues.
-"Unrestricted moneys" means taxes, income, revenue, cash receipts and other moneys attributable to Fiscal Year 2022-23 and intended as receipts for the general funds of the Participants and which are generally available for the payment of current expenses and other obligations of the Participants.
+As security for the Notes, the Participant has pledged certain Unrestricted moneys (the "Pledged Revenues"), and the principal of the Notes and the interest thereon shall constitute a first lien on and charge against the Pledged Revenues.
+"Unrestricted moneys" means taxes, income, revenue, cash receipts and other moneys attributable to Fiscal Year 2023-24 and intended as receipts for the general fund of the Participant and which are generally available for the payment of current expenses and other obligations of the Participant.

-The respective amounts of Pledged Revenues specified as security for each Participant's Note pursuant to the related Participant Resolution and expressed as the principal amount set-aside of each Participant's Note are reflected in the tables attached to Appendix B, together with the months during which such Pledged Revenues are expected to be deposited in the related Repayment Fund, with the deposits during each Pledge Month required to be made on or before the last business day of that month.
-See APPENDIX B - "PROJECTED COVERAGE AND DEBT SET ASIDE TABLE" herein.
+The amounts of Pledged Revenues specified as security for the Notes pursuant to the Participant Resolution and expressed as the principal amount set-aside of the Notes are reflected in the table attached to Appendix B, together with the months during which such Pledged Revenues are expected to be deposited in the Repayment Fund, with the deposits during each Pledge Month required to be made on or before the last business day of that month.
+See APPENDIX B - "PROJECTED COVERAGE AND DEBT SET ASIDE TABLE" hereto.

-Each Participant shall cause the debt service payments on its Note to be deposited in a separate fund for such Participant to be held by the Treasurer until the amount on deposit in such fund, taking into consideration anticipated investment earnings thereon to be received by the Maturity Date of the related Note, is equal in the respective repayment months to the percentages of the principal and interest due on such Note at maturity as set forth above for that Participant.
-The amounts deposited therein shall be applied solely to the payment of the Note and the related Certificates at the times and in the manner set forth in the Resolutions and the Trust Agreement.
-See "Repayment Funds" herein.
+The Participant shall cause the debt service payment on the Notes to be deposited in a separate fund for the Participant to be held by the Treasurer until the amount on deposit in such fund, taking into consideration anticipated investment earnings thereon to be received by the Maturity Date of the Notes, is equal in the respective repayment months to the percentages of the principal and interest due on the Notes at maturity as set forth above for the Participant.
+The amounts deposited therein shall be applied solely to the payment of the Notes and the Certificates at the time and in the manner set forth in the Resolutions and the Trust Agreement.
+See "Repayment Fund" herein.